somedomain.co.uk

 Understanding the 404 Error

-A 404 Not Found error occurs when a user tries to access a webpage that doesn’t exist on the server.
+A 404 Not Found error, is a HTTP status code that occurs when a user tries to access a webpage that doesn’t exist on the server.
 This can be due to a mistyped URL, a deleted page, or a broken link.
 While a single 404 error isn’t usually a cause for alarm, a site riddled with dead links can hurt the user experience and your site’s credibility.

 Troubleshooting 404 Errors